Homeschooling in Alabama Explained

 This is why we have developed our Notice of Intent to Homeschool product.

-In a matter of minutes, you can generate the letter of intent you need to get your homeschool on a solid legal footing.
+In a matter of minutes, you can generate the letter of intent you need to get your homeschool on a solid footing.
 If you choose, we can even get it notarized for you and send it on your behalf!

 All you should do is follow these steps: